A Non-Abelian Generalization of the Alexander Polynomial from Quantum $\mathfrak{sl}_3$: Representations of U z(sl 3)

 \end{proof}

-Although we will not use them in this paper, we include the data of mixed tensor products for completeness. \begin{thm}[Mixed Tensor Decomposition] For each isomorphism below, we assume $\t,\s\in\P$ are chosen so that the four-dimensional representations which appear are well-defined and all summands are irreducible:
+Although we will not use them in this paper, we include the data of mixed tensor products for completeness.
+As in Theorem~\ref{thm:directsum}, parameters are assumed so that all tensorands and direct summands are well defined and irreducible. \begin{Theorem} The following isomorphisms hold for any $\t,\s\in\P$ which satisfy the indicated additional constraints:

-\end{thm} \begin{proof} Using the same argument as above, we only provide highest weight vectors which generate an irreducible representation under the action of $F_1$ and $F_2$.
-We then check the weights of these generating vectors, which indicate the isomorphism class of the resulting representation.
-We omit cases below involving $Y(\t)$ when the result can be determined from the expression for $X(\t)$ by switching the indices $1$ and $2$.
+where $\{i,j\}=\{1,2\}$. \end{Theorem} \begin{proof} Using the same argument as above, we only provide highest weight vectors which generate an irreducible representation under the action of $F_1$ and $F_2$.
+We then check the weights of these generating vectors, which indicate the isomorphism class of the resulting representation: \end{proof}